ronaldbosma/blog/content/blog/handling-exceptions-in-specflow/index.md

 ### Retrieve unknown person and expect an error

-To verify that the a person not found error is raised as intended I've added a second scenario.
+To verify that an error is raised when a person can not be found, I've added a second scenario.

 ```gherkin
 Scenario: Retrieve unknown person and expect an error